furkantekkartal/linux/Bash.md

   "ls nor" + press tab => "ls north-pacific-gyre/" double tab => list all items in that directory
   "ls north-pacific-gyre/g" + press tab => "ls north-pacific-gyre/goo"
   double tab => list all item begins with goo

+mkdir thesis (crete a new directory named "thesis" in this directory ~/Desktop/shell-lesson-data/exercise-data/writing) mkdir -p ../project/furkan ../project/tekkartal (crete 2 new directories named "furkan" and "tekkartal' in this directory ~/Desktop/shell-lesson-data/exercise-data/project)

 ```